icinganalysis/icinganalysis.github.io/content/Conclusions of the Impingement on Surfaces thread.md

 projected airfoil height at α, not the maximum airfoil thickness at α=0.
 However, this does not affect the point illustrated.)

+Why is Em of such interest?

+[Emphasis added.]
+>Presentation of Tribus' data using the Ko parameter showed the close grouping of data points instead of the usual family of curves.
+A mean line through the Ko curves showed that the deviations in efficiency of water catch and limits of ice impingement were generally about 10 percent or less.
+(Exceptions were Em data for the cylinder and ribbon at low Ko values for which the deviations from the mean line were higher than 10 percent.)
+__This is accurate enough for most preliminary calculations involving the heat requirements for anti-icing an airfoil.__

-As we saw previously in the [Icing Wind Tunnel Test Thread]({filename}Icing%20Wind%20Tunnel%20Test%20Thread.md), the ["Manual of Scaling Methods"](NASA-CR-2004-212875.md) [^10] uses Ko correlations for a cylinder to approximately the impingement on an airfoil.
+As we saw previously in the [Icing Wind Tunnel Test Thread]({filename}Icing%20Wind%20Tunnel%20Test%20Thread.md), the ["Manual of Scaling Methods"](NASA-CR-2004-212875.md) [^10] uses Ko correlations for a cylinder to approximately the impingement on an airfoil, particularly for βmax.
 This provides "an economical method for solving the basic water droplet trajectory" for a use where a lot of detail is not required.